Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

+\begin{corollary} We have an identification between the following loci and certain moduli spaces of curves: \begin{description} \item [$\Mcal_\ct(A_1)$] $\Mcal_4^\can\ssm \Mcal_4^\Theta$, the moduli space of smooth canonical genus 4 curves on a smooth quadric, \item [$\Mcal_\ct(A_2)$] $\Mcal^\Theta_4$, the moduli space of smooth canonical genus 4 curves on a quadric cone, \item [$\Mcal_\ct(A_3)$] $\Hyp_{3,[2]}$, the moduli space of hyperelliptic curves of genus $3$ endowed with a 2-element subset, \item [$\Mcal_\ct(A_4)$] $\Hyp_{3,w}$, the moduli space of hyperelliptic curves of genus $3$ endowed with a Weierstra\ss\ point. \end{description} In particular the corresponding loci in the ball quotient are connected and are open subsets of ball quotients (associated to the lattices of type $\LL_1\operp\LL_{4-i}\operp\LL_4\operp\HH$).
+Similarly, \begin{description} \item [$\Mcal_\ct(2A_1)$] $\Mcal^\can_{3,[2]}\ssm \Mcal_4^\Theta$, the moduli space of canonical genus 4 curves with a node on a smooth quadric; it is open subset of a ball quotient associated to a lattice of type $\LL_1\operp 2\LL_{3}\operp\HH$. $\square$ \end{description} \end{corollary}

-When the stable cubic threefold $X$ has several singularities, then for each singularity $p$ we have a characteristic curve $C_p$ of arithmetic genus $4$.
-These curves need not be the same, but are still related to each other in are rather subtle manner.
+When the stable cubic threefold $X$ has several singularities, then for each singularity $p$ we have an associated curve $C_p$ of arithmetic genus $4$.
+These curves need not be the same, but are still related to each other in a rather subtle manner.
 After all, $C_p$ determines $X$ and hence also the other curves.
-This deserves a fuller analysis than we give here.
+We address this below, but this merits a fuller analysis than we give here.

+\begin{definition} We say that two distinct singular points of a stable cubic threefold are \emph{coplanar} is both are contained in a plane contained in $X$. \end{definition}

+We shall later find that this relation ifs transitive when restricted to $A_3$-singularities: if on the stable cubic threefold we have three such singularities with the property that two pairs are coplanar, then so is third.